How RumbleRank Works

 Build a list of options

-Share with your group
+Share with a group of any size

-Collect their ranking results
+Collect everyone's results

-Review the aggregated data
+Review the aggregated data!

 RumbleRank was created as a more engaging & intuitive option versus a typical survey.
 Each "rumble" is designed to feel like a game - all while forcing users to make difficult decisions (and thus, provide real answers).